norcams/docs-enduser/docs/usecase-toturials.rst

       The server port (``55000``) may be in use by another user following this tutorial.
 Change it to an available port (e.g. ``56000``) in both the server startup command and the SSH tunnel.

-   Configure your agent harness to use the local endpoint:
+   Configure your agent framework to use the local endpoint:

    .. code-block:: console